danielsauter/rapid-android-development/display.md

 * [```mouseReleased()```][6] This callback method is called every time a finger lifts off the touch screen surface, but only if its position has changed since first touching the panel.
 It corresponds to a mouse-up event on the desktop.
 * [```mouseDragged()```][7] This callback method is called every time a new finger position is detected by the touch screen panel compared to the previously detected position.
 It corresponds to a mouse-dragged event on the desktop when the mouse moves while the button is pressed.

 All three methods respond only to one finger's touch.
-When you use more than one finger on the multitouch surface, the finger that triggers callback events is the first one that touches the screen panel&emdash;the second, third, or more are ignored.
+When you use more than one finger on the multitouch surface, the finger that triggers callback events is the first one that touches the screen panel—the second, third, or more are ignored.
 If you hold down one finger on the screen surface, add another one on, and remove the first, then the second finger one will now be first in line and take over mouse events.
 We will work with multiple fingers and multitouch gestures in just a bit in [Detect Multitouch Gestures](#detect-multitouch-gestures).

 Let's put the mouse callback methods to the test with a simple sketch that prints the mouse position and events into the Processing console.
 We'll need ```draw()``` to indicate that this sketch is running and listening to the mouse continuously.
 Then we add our callback methods and have each print a brief text string indicating which mouse method has been called at what finger position.